ga-wdi-exercises/stock-tracker/README.md

 ## Object-Oriented Javascript

 Using the `data` variable included in `index.html` to supply data, create a webpage for managing a stock portfolio.
-To start, we'll use the mock data provided in the `seeds.json` file.

 Create constructor functions for the two objects below, and add the associated methods to object's prototype.
 You can add methods and properties as necessary!